Sylvain Francisco: Žalgiris Kaunas (2024–2026)

+Panathinaikos (2026–present)

+On 30 June 2026, Francisco signed with LDLC ASVEL of the LNB Élite and the EuroLeague.
+However, shortly after his arrival, ASVEL encountered financial difficulties after a planned investment partnership failed to provide the guarantees required by the French basketball financial control authority (DNCCG).
+The club was forced to significantly reduce its projected budget for the 2026–27 season, creating uncertainty regarding several of its summer signings.
+As a result, Francisco left the club before making an official appearance for ASVEL.

+On 30 July 2026, Francisco signed with Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.

 National team career

 Francisco was a member of the junior French national teams.
 He played with France's junior national team at the 2016 FIBA U20 European Championship.
 On 24 February 2022, Francisco landed his first selection with the senior French national team, for the 2023 FIBA World Cup qualifiers.
 He also represented France at the 2023 FIBA World Cup and EuroBasket 2025.